ministryofjustice/security-guidance/docs/leak-handling-process.md

 It should be read in conjunction with the associated [leak handling policy](leak-handling-policy.md).

 [MoJ Group Security](mailto:mojgroupsecurity@justice.gov.uk) owns the leak handling process.
-However, the [Operational Security Team](mailto:OperationalSecurityTeam@justice.gov.uk) provides tech support as required, for example performing searches.
+However, the Investigations SOC Team provides tech support as required, for example performing searches.
 The analysis and reporting from these teams is an essential security management component in assessing and mitigating current and future leaks that affect MoJ data, systems, networks and solutions.

 Send all leak questions or requests for help to [security@justice.gov.uk](mailto:security@justice.gov.uk).
 This applies to all leaks, suspected or otherwise.
 Your message is evaluated promptly and normally passed to [MoJ Group Security](mailto:mojgroupsecurity@justice.gov.uk).
-Depending on the circumstances, the [Operational Security Team](mailto:OperationalSecurityTeam@justice.gov.uk) might also provide direct advice on a case-by-case basis.
+Depending on the circumstances, the Investigations SOC Team might also provide direct advice on a case-by-case basis.

 **Note:** Normally, the [MoJ incident management process](it-incident-management-policy.md) is followed at the start of a leak investigation.

-**Note:** If a leak investigation indicates that physical examination of evidence is required, then [Operational Security Team](mailto:OperationalSecurityTeam@justice.gov.uk) involvement will involve a Team Lead as a minimum.
+**Note:** If a leak investigation indicates that physical examination of evidence is required, then Investigations SOC Team involvement will include a Team Lead as a minimum.

 **Note:** An informal leak investigation takes place entirely within the MoJ.
 A formal leak investigation takes place with involvement from outside the MoJ, typically Cabinet Office.